 One challenge is to not compare the old Aiden to now, it is hard at times when I see other kids running and Aiden just not keeping up or getting tired quickly but I also see his determination and I think sometimes it is just a reflection of my own insecurity as well.
 I have to explain that his brain is just not the same as it use to be.
 I remember reading an article in college about the media and how it is used to desensitize, if you see something enough, like war, you will not have the same emotions reaction.
 That is what it is like with a child with cancer.

 I actually found it harder coming home and trying to adapt to the life that continued on when we were away.
-I have talked to many other parents on this same feeling to know I am not just losing my mind.
-I become lost in this world that is so removed that it is actually hard at times for me to socialize and sympathize with everyday “normal” life.
-But I have to say I appreciate every message, greeting in town ,and random croissant and they always seems to come at the most appropriate times.
+I have talked to many other parents who say they feel the same way, which is nice to know I am not just losing my mind.
+I have become lost in this world that is so removed.
+It is actually hard for me to socialize and sympathize with everyday “normal” life sometimes.
+I have to say though, I appreciate every message, greeting in town, and random croissant that always seems to come at the most appropriate times.

-I am so thankful for the time I have had off, for the summer with Aiden and the boys that I missed the year before in hospital and miles away..
-It may seem so mediocre, but prior to everything, Aiden and I would always sneak to grandpas in the morning for fishing in the summer.
-This year Aiden did not go on the dock , not a care about fishing but then one morning as summer drew to an end he woke at 6 ready to go fishing with Grandpa.
-He got mad as I suggested waking brothers.
-He said I am not afraid anymore.
+I am so thankful for the time I have had off, for the summer with Aiden and my other 2 boys that I missed the year before as we were in hospitals and miles away.
+Prior to everything, Aiden and I would always sneak to grandpas in the morning for fishing in the summer.
+This year, all summer Aiden did not go on the dock or even care about fishing, almost fearful I thought, but then one morning as summer drew to an end he woke up at 6am “ready to go fishing with Grandpa!”.
+He got mad as I suggested waking his brothers.
+He said, I am not afraid anymore.
 (I was terrified).
-He walked (by himself) down to grandpas camp at 7 am, just the two of them went out like old times.
-The whole time I was worried, would Aiden flip out, get hurt ect. but he came back and they both had an amazing time and I will be thankful for this memory for the rest of my life as I am sure my dad will too.
-2 years ago he could not even lift his head and now he was walking around campground by himself.
-There was so many moments this summer just like this, This whole experience has taught me how to appreciate even the smallest of moment. yeah fishing with grandpa but no it was so much more!
+He walked by himself down to Grandpas camp at 7 am and just like old times, the two of them went out fishing.
+The whole time I was worried, would Aiden flip out, get hurt etc. but he came back and they both had an amazing time.
+I will be thankful for this memory for the rest of my life as I am sure my Dad will be too.
+Two years ago he could not even lift his head from a pillow and now he was walking around the campground by himself.
+There was so many moments like this throughout the summer.
+This experience has taught me how to appreciate even the smallest of moment.
+It was just fishing with grandpa but it was SO much more!

-Prior to diagnosis I was so afraid of what other thought of me, so afraid to hurt someone’s feeling and really just caring more about the happiness of those around me rather then myself.
+Prior to diagnosis I was so afraid of what other thought of me, so afraid to hurt someone’s feeling and just caring more about the happiness of those around me rather than myself.
 I still feel this way but not to the same extent.
 Since Aidens initial treatment I have learned how precious life is and how important it is to make my own happiness a priority as well.
-I also wanted to show my kids what happy healthy relationship looked like.
-I also purged so much material goods from my life.
-Having lived in one room for a year I realized how little I needed to be happy.
-There was not one thing I owned that I missed from my house that did not fit into my suitcase when I was a way.
+I also took priority in showing my kids what happy healthy relationships look like.
+I have purged so much material goods from my life.
+Through Aiden’s Cancer I learned I do not need the outfit I will never fit back into, it just set an unrealistic expectation of what I should look like.
+Having lived in one room for a year I realized how little one needs to be happy.
+There was not one thing that I missed from my house that did not fit into my suitcase when we were away.
 I look back and see how neurotic I was when we first came home.
-Donating two truckloads of “stuff” to goodwill but it was also a cleansing and therapy for me (thank you to my brother and his truck and he did not say a word).
-I also reflect on the tornado in Dunrobin and the families that in one sweep lost it all… what do you think that are wishing for right now it is not the 4 walls of a house but the home they built with memories!
-Through this I learned did not need the outfit I would never fit, it just set a unrealistic expectation of what I should look like.
-I did not need this shopping channel item that would change my life when a simple knife and fork would do.
+Donating two truckloads of “stuff” to goodwill.
+I have reflected on the tornado in Dunrobin and the families that in one sweep lost it all.
+What do you think that are wishing for right now?
+It is not the 4 walls of a house but the home they built with memories!
+I do not need this shopping channel item that will change my life when a simple knife and fork would do.
 On more then one occasion at the hospital I did not have brush and used a plastic fork to comb my hair and you know what… it worked.

-I have had a difficult time writing lately, it was so much easier when I was so far away, in Boston and Toronto.
-I want this to be a happy ever after story and maybe it will be?
-Last week I sat in clinic and heard the bell ring ,.
-I felt the families joy like I had, the hope.
+I have had a difficult time writing lately, it was so much easier when I was away in Boston and Toronto.
+I want this to be a happy-ever-after story and maybe it will be.
+Last week I sat in clinic and heard the bell ring, I felt the families joy like I had, the hope.
 But the I saw a 8 year old child cry cause he has not rang the bell yet.
 Aiden rang his bell in Boston and then relapsed in December.
-Most Leukaemia patients will never ring the bell because treatment never stops for YEARS!.
+Most Leukaemia patients will never ring the bell because treatment never stops for YEARS!
 I sat in clinic waiting for blood result and I struck a conversation with another oncology father.
-I went to the back room and chatted with palliative care, coming out the two doctors then went to this father, asking if he would like a tour of the Rogers house.
+I went to the back room and chatted with palliative care, coming out the two doctors then went to this father, asking if he would like a tour of the Rogers House.
 I could not help but stare.
-I was watching myself in his face when I first got asked to be followed by palliative care.
-I gave that dad my contact info if he wanted to chat.
-Palliative care!? for me it meant end of life.
+I was watching myself in his face when I first got asked to be followed by palliative care the first time.
+I gave that Dad my contact info if he wanted to chat anytime.
+Palliative care?
+For me it meant end of life.
 I was not ready to admit that.
-I asked over and over, “are we really there?”. is this giving up hope?
+I asked over and over, “Are we really there?”.
+I asked myself is this giving up hope?
 Then I learned Palliative care means to give comfort.
 It was hard but really was a great choice and they just offer so many more services and expertise then standard oncologist.